 Cooking, riddles, bar activities, remembering quotes from books and

-movies, being a nerd, smiling.
+movies, being a nerd, kissing.

 The first things people usually notice about me

 I’m an empty essay… fill me out!

 I'm guessing something in my head/face area?
 Is there anyone out

 there that read this question and said "Oh obviously my..."

 I mean.
 Unless you got a kicken bod or awesome ink or something.

 Favorite books, movies, shows, music, and food